 Are you compliant with new E911 regulations?

-February 16, 2020 marks the 52nd anniversary of our country’s first 911 call, but it’s also significant because it’s the day that enterprises with multi-line telephone systems (MLTS) must begin to become compliant with a new federal ruling, Kari’s Law.
+February 16, 2020 marked the 52nd anniversary of our country’s first 911 call, but it’s also significant because it’s the day that enterprises with multi-line telephone systems (MLTS) were required to become compliant with a new federal ruling, Kari’s Law.

 Kari’s Law